RobloxExploitDev/Sentinel-Remake-UI/README.md

 - Source: App Is Open Source So just Use DNspy If You Want to check code or skid.
 Source Wont Be Given Directly
 - If The App Displays a Console for a second and closes, You most likely dont have Visual C++ Redist & .net 8.0 SDK
 - You Can use Multi Instance Mode For Single Processes.
-- If You Want to Download A SIngular File Manually go To the "Resources" Repo
+- - If You Want to Download A Singular File Manually go To the "Resources" Repo